wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 http://www.php.net/manual/en/function.strftime.php

+[Function set_cimyFieldValue]
+NOTE 1: the user should have permission to write the value: this mean if the function is used when no user is logged in will always fail.
+NOTE 2: for checkbox fields use field_value=true/false to check/uncheck
+NOTE 3: for radio fields use field_value equal to the label you want to select NOTE 4: for dropdown fields use field_value equal to the item in the label you want to select NOTE 5: for dropdown-multi fields use field_value equal to the items in the label you want to select separated by a comma: ','

+USAGE:
+$result = set_cimyFieldValue($user_id, $field_name, $field_value);

+RETURNED VALUE:
+An array is returned with all user ids where the change has been successful; empty array in case of error or the value is already in the DB.

+CASE 1:
+set an extra field value for a specific user

+PARAMETERS: pass user_id as first parameter, field_name as second and field_value as third RETURNED VALUE: the function will return an array containing USER_ID=1 if 'NEW_VALUE' has been written into 'MY_FIELD'

+GENERIC:
+	$result = set_cimyFieldValue(<user_id>, <field_name>, <field_value>);
+EXAMPLE:
+	$result = set_cimyFieldValue(1, 'MY_FIELD', 'NEW_VALUE');

+CASE 2:
+set an extra field value for all users

+PARAMETERS: pass false as first parameter, field_name as second and field_value as third RETURNED VALUE: the function will return an array containing all USER_IDs where 'NEW_VALUE' has been written into 'MY_FIELD'

+GENERIC:
+	$result = set_cimyFieldValue(false, <field_name>, <field_value>);
+EXAMPLE:
+	$result = set_cimyFieldValue(false, 'MY_FIELD', 'NEW_VALUE');

 [Function cimy_uef_sanitize_content]
 This function protects your blog from users trying to add JavaScript or alter your blog doing HTML injection in extra fields.
 It is very important that you do not remove that function.
 This function filters only some html tags and let other be used, the list of tags that are allowed is present under /wp-includes/kses.php search for $allowedtags array definition.